My provisional route

 Ever had a crazy idea that you just can't get out of your head?
 Yep, that's pretty much what this challenge is about!
 I can't remember now when I first had the idea or where it came from, but one day I just thought to myself "wouldn't it be great to cycle around the UK coast?" (as you do).
 And no matter how much I tried to forget about it I just couldn't - eventually I figured the only way to shift the thought would be to actually attempt the ride....

-So, earlier this summer, I set off on a crazy attempt to cycle the coastline of mainland UK, riding approximately 5000 miles over 4 months.
-Setting off from my home in Leeds, I first headed to Hull before turning north to start cycling round the coast at an average pace of around 40 miles a day.
-I'm hoping to finish by mid-November.
+So, in the summer of 2022, I set off on a crazy attempt to cycle the coastline of mainland UK, aiming to ride approximately 5000 miles over 4 months.
+Setting off from my home in Leeds, I first headed to Hull before turning north to start cycling round the coast at an intended average pace of around 40 miles a day.

 For fun, I think?? (and because maybe I'm a little bit crazy?!).
 I've done a couple of long distance cycle tours before and just loved the freedom, the scenery, and the people I met and experiences I encountered.
 And cycling around the coast of the UK sounds like an awesome challenge!